Meet the Team

 Graduate Student

-Cameron is a third-year doctoral student in the Clinical Psychology program at Xavier University.
+Cameron is a fourth-year doctoral student in the Clinical Psychology program at Xavier University.
 Cameron received his M.A. in Clinical Psychology from Xavier University in 2022.
 Additionally, Cameron is a recipient of the Health Professional Scholarship through the United States Army.
 Cameron's primary interests are post-traumatic stress disorder and the reduction of stigma around mental health in the military community.
 Currently, Cameron is conducting research to the improvement of PTSD detection through the use of artificial intelligence.

 Megan Mathur, M.A.